 - Return the bowl to the stand mixer, and whisk the egg whites on medium-high with the balloon whisk attachment, until stiff and the bowl has cooled down.
 The bowl should feel cool to the touch, about 5-10 minutes.

 - Cube the butter, and then switch the stand mixer attached to the paddle.
-On slow-medium, add the cubed butter a bit at a time, and mix until the buttercream is smooth.
+On slow-medium, add the cubed butter a bit at a time with the salt, and mix until the buttercream is smooth.

 - Assemble the cake: Using a large serrated knife, level the top of the cake layer and fix the ‘bottom’ layer to a 6-inch cake board with a little of the frosting.